 You have the right to object to direct marketing.
 This is done by completing a contact form or by calling 0203 795 41 50.
-You can also send an email to firstname.lastname@example.org or write to Welltime Limited, Data Protection Officer, The Ca’d’oro, 45 Gordon Street, Glasgow, G1 3PE.
+You can also send an email to firstname.lastname@example.org or write to Welltime Limited, Data Protection Officer, 52 Gordon Drive, Glasgow, G44 3TN, UK.

 If you no longer wish to receive updates, notifications or newsletters you may opt-out of receiving these communications by changing your Preferences settings in your Account Area.